lithiumtech/li-ios-sdk/README.md

 The Lithium Community iOS SDK helps application developers integrate Lithium Community into iOS applications, providing support for browsing boards, posting and interacting with messages, managing attachments, sending push notifications, and authenticating users.
 The library includes API providers and custom API providers to interact with the Community API.

-All native Lithium Community implementations using the Community iOS SDK must use the li-ios-sdk-core library.
+All native Lithium Community implementations using the Community iOS SDK must use the `li-ios-sdk-core` library.
 This library delivers the basic capabilities of authenticating and interacting with a community while adding support for third-party push notification providers.

-The SDK also includes an optional Support UI library.
-(See the li-ios-sdk-ui package and Readme.)
+The SDK also includes an optional Support UI library (See the `li-ios-sdk-ui` [package and readme](https://github.com/lithiumtech/li-ios-sdk-ui).)

 The SDK supports Lithium Registration authentication, LithiumSSO, and custom SSO implementations.